keizenx/windsurf-bypass/README.md

 - Submit pull requests
 - Report issues

-## License

-This project is licensed under the CC BY-NC-ND 4.0 License - see the [LICENSE](LICENSE) file for details.

 ---
 **Disclaimer**: This tool is intended for educational and testing purposes only.
 Please use responsibly and in accordance with applicable laws and terms of service.